gr33nm0nk2802/Data-Structures-and-Algorithms/Array/Introduction.md

       This means if arr[0] has address 0x7ffd636b4260 then address of arr[1] is 0x7ffd636b4264 i.e, address of arr[0] + sizeof(int) if the array stores integer data
       ```
+   - A character array initialized with double quoted string has last element as ‘\0’.

+   - In C, it is possible to have array of all types except void and functions.

   ### Difference between pointers and arrays in C?